berachain/docs/apps/bex/content/developers/guides/pool-creation.md

 # Pool Creation Guide

-This guide demonstrates how to create a new BEX pool using the [PoolCreationHelper](/developers/contracts/factory/pool-creation-helper) contract.
+This guide demonstrates how to create a new BeraSwap pool using the [PoolCreationHelper](/developers/contracts/factory/pool-creation-helper) contract.
 The PoolCreationHelper is a [Relayer](/developers/contracts/relayers) allowing pools to be created and joined in a single transaction, simplifying the pool creation process.

 ## Prerequisites